BlueStar Surface Burner Ignition Failure (No Flame)

 Possible Causes

-Clogged burner ports, Misaligned burner cap, Low gas pressure to manifold, Partially closed gas shutoff valve
+Clogged burner ports, Misaligned burner cap, Low gas pressure to the manifold, Partially closed gas shutoff valve

 How to Fix / Troubleshooting